tfeb/tfeb-lisp-toys/README.md

 nil
 ```

-If you inspect the expansion of `define-metatronic-macro` forms carefully you can still infer what the names of gensymized symbols will be before they are metatronized again, and hence subvert metatronization.
+If you inspect the expansion of `defmacro/m` forms carefully you can still infer what the names of the gensymized symbols will be before they are metatronized again, and hence subvert metatronization.
 Don't do that.

+One consequence of this double-metatronization is that you should not use metatronic variables in the arglists of metatronic macros, because the arglists can't be metatronized a second time.
+An earlier version did allow this but at the cost of only metatronizing once.

-`metatronize` and hence `define-metatronic-macro` only looks at list structure: it does not look into arrays or structures and return suitable copies of them as doing that in general is absurdly hard.
+`metatronize` and hence `defmacro/m` only looks at list structure: it does not look into arrays or structures and return suitable copies of them as doing that in general is absurdly hard.
 If you want to rewrite the contents of literals then the best approach is to use `load-time-value` and a constructor to do this.

 `metatronize` is *not a code walker*: it just blindly replaces some symbols with gensymized versions of them.
 Metatronic macros are typically easier to make more hygeinic than they would otherwise be but they are very far from being hygienic macros.